 Any person may report allegations of judicial misconduct or a judicial disability to the Commission.
 Through June 30, 2017, such allegations could be filed on the Commission's complaint form or in the form of a letter or email that the Commission processed as a complaint.
 However, the Commission's experience had been that many persons filing "complaints" viewed the Commission's authority more broadly than the jurisdiction granted to it under the Colorado Constitution.
 Complaints often focused on disputed legal issues that were reserved for the courts or on the conduct of persons other than judges.
 The Commission was concerned that the complaint terminology led to unrealistic expectations by the complainants about the authority of the Commission.
+Moreover, the Commission was concerned that the labeling of a "complaint" was inappropriately used by litigants as a means to pressure judges from disqualifying themselves from matters where the allegations raised were frivolous (i.e. without basis in fact or law).
 Consequently, the Colorado Rules of Judicial Discipline were clarified to allow for the filing of a request for evaluation of judicial conduct (an "RFE") to report circumstances that may warrant the commencement of disciplinary or disability proceedings.
 Disciplinary proceedings can begin either with consideration of an RFE or by the Commission making its own determination that public or otherwise known circumstances present a reasonable basis for such disciplinary proceedings.
 Colo.
-RID 13(f).
+RJD 13(f); see also Colo.
+RJD 2(w) (defining "proceedings").
+Upon the determination that a reasonable basis exists either through an RFE or circumstances deemed reliable, a "complaint" is recognized, which requires the Commission to move forward with notifying the subject judge and conducting further investigation.
+Colo.
+RJD 13(b); Colo.
+RJD 14(a),(b).
+Explained differently, the term "complaint" now refers to a stage of the judicial disciplinary process where an RFE or other information is deemed non-frivolous and sufficient to support judicial disciplinary proceedings.

 The Commission provides its RFE form on its website and in response to requests.
 The RFE form guides the requestor in providing the name of the judge, the date of the incident or incidents involved, pleadings, orders, or excerpts from transcripts.
 According to Colo.
 RJD 12, however, Commission will consider an RFE in the form of a letter or other format which describes the alleged misconduct or disability and provides relevant information about the requestor's concerns.
-Consistent with the expectations of § 13-5.3-108(1)(g), C.R.S., the Commission is updating its RFE form to add a voluntary demographic survey.
+Consistent with the expectations of § 13-5.3-108(1)(g), C.R.S., the Commission has updated its RFE form to add a voluntary demographic survey.
 While the Commission will review anonymous RFEs, the practical result of an anonymous RFE along with the confidentiality requirements of Colo.
 Const.
 Art.
 VI, § 23(3)(e) prevent the Commission from notifying an anonymous requestor/complainant of the progress and disposition of an evaluation or investigation, as otherwise permitted under Colo.
-RJD 6.5(d), 13(d) and 14(b).
+RJD 6.5(d), 13(d) and 14(b) and required by § 13-5.3-112, C.R.S.